-Arthritis, on an average affects 15% people i.e. over 180 million people in our country.
+Arthritis, on an average, affects 15% people i.e. over 180 million people in our country.
 This prevalence is higher than many other common diseases of today- such as diabetes, AIDS and cancer.
-Rheumatism indicates pain arising from joints or other elements of musculoskeletal system.
+Rheumatism indicates pain arising from joints or other elements of the musculoskeletal system.
 There are more than 100 rheumatologic disorders classified by the World Health Organization.

 Shortage of trained rheumatologists in India and lack of awareness among the masses has led to faulty management of these diseases by unqualified doctors and quacks.
-Insufficient appreciation of rheumatologic problems appears to be due to lack of knowledge about the conditions.
-Fortis aims at providing scientific information on arthritis and allied conditions and help patients overcome their problems.
+Insufficient appreciation of rheumatologic problems appears to be due to a lack of knowledge about the conditions.
+Fortis aims at providing scientific information on arthritis and allied conditions and helps patients overcome their problems.

-All patients with joint and back pain, especially if associated with swelling and stiffness in morning or after a period of rest, must see a rheumatologist at an earliest possible date.
+All patients with joint and back pain, especially if associated with swelling and stiffness in the morning or after a period of rest, must see a rheumatologist at an earliest possible date.
 Delay in reaching out to Rheumatology services is the most common cause of irreversible joint damage.

-A rheumatologist can save cost of therapy by avoiding unnecessary investigations and by reducing loss of work-days with proper diagnosis and effective management.
+A rheumatologist can save the cost of therapy by avoiding unnecessary investigations and by reducing the loss of work-days with proper diagnosis and effective management.
 The medical domain of Rheumatology also includes bone, muscle and systemic diseases such as osteoporosis, myositis, systemic lupus and vacuities.